Malik Amin Aslam

 Malik Amin Aslam (born November 27, 1966) is a Pakistani environmentalist and politician who served as Federal Minister and Adviser to former Prime Minister of Pakistan Imran Khan for Climate Change.
 He also serves as Vice President in IUCN.

-He is a notable personality in Attock District.
-He has previously Chaired the flagship Green Growth Initiative for the KPK in Pakistan from 2013 till 2018 which included the mass a forestation “Billion Tree Tsunami” project.
+A notable personality in Attock District, he has previously chaired the flagship Green Growth Initiative for the KPK province in Pakistan from 2013 till 2018, which included the mass a forestation “Billion Tree Tsunami” project.

-Personal life and education
+Early life and education

-Malik Amin Aslam was born in Noble Family Of Awan (tribe) in Karachi on November 27, 1966.
-He was brought up in a political family.
-His family has been in politics for three generations.
-His father served as member of National Assembly from Attock thrice and was the Punjab revenue minister.
-He got his early education from Aitchison College.
-He later moved to Lahore in 1990 to study for the degree of BSc in Electrical Engineering for UET Lahore.
-For higher education he went abroad to get MBA in Finance from McGill University in 1993 and a MSc in Environmental Management from University of Oxford in 1996.
-According to the official profile on Minister of Climate Change Government of Pakistan completed his thesis on the utility of the “emissions trading” concept within the context of managing the Climate Change issue.
+Malik Amin Aslam was born into a Punjabi Muslim family of the Awan clan in Karachi on November 27, 1966.

+His family has been in politics for three generations, as his father served as member of National Assembly from Attock thrice and was the Punjab revenue minister.

+He got his early education from the Aitchison College.
+He later moved to Lahore in 1990 to study for the degree of BSc in Electrical Engineering from UET Lahore.
+For higher education, he went abroad to get MBA in Finance from McGill University in 1993 and a MSc in Environmental Management from University of Oxford in 1996.

+According to the official profile on Minister of Climate Change Government of Pakistan, he completed his thesis on the utility of the “emissions trading” concept within the context of managing the Climate Change issue.

 He is also a member of the International Editorial Board of Climate Policy Journal since 1998.

 He is married with and is a father two sons and a daughter.

-His hobbies are scuba diving and sky diving.
+His hobbies include scuba diving and sky diving.